mozilla/experimenter-docs/docs/desktop-migration-guide.md

 const enabled = NimbusFeatures.aboutmyself.getVariable("enabled");
 ```

+See the [API reference docs](/desktop-feature-api#api-reference-guide) for more details, including listening to changes

 ## Step 3: Run tests

-If you've configured fallback preferences your tests should pass as written, but we recommend also using the the [Testing Guide](desktop-frontend-testing) to add tests for your feature that enroll experiment configurations.
+If you've configured fallback preferences your tests should pass as written, but we recommend also reading [Testing Guide](/desktop-frontend-testing) to add experiment-specific tests.

 ## Links